kentmartin73/zshrc/README.md

 2. Run the setup script
 3. Clean up temporary files

-#### VS Code Font Setup
+#### Other Application Font Setup

-After installation, you'll need to configure VS Code to use the MesloLGS Nerd Font for proper icon display:
+After installation, you'll need to configure VS Code and any other apps you run a shell in to use the MesloLGS Nerd Font for proper icon display:

 1. Open VS Code Settings (Cmd+, on macOS or Ctrl+, on Windows/Linux)
 2. Search for "Editor: Font Family"
-3. Add `MesloLGS NF` to the beginning of the font list
+3. Add `MesloLGS Nerd Font` to the beginning of the font list

 ![VS Code Font Setup](./images/vscode-font-setup.png)